 The best way to report incidents of food poisoning is to contact your city or county health department.
-When these city or county health department officials learn about incidents of food poisoning, they can investigate the outbreaks to control them so that more people don’t get sick in the future (and to learn how to prevent it from happening again).
+When these cities or county health department officials learn about incidents of food poisoning, they can investigate the outbreaks to control them so that more people don’t get sick in the future (and to learn how to prevent it from happening again).

 When Should You See a Doctor for Food Poisoning?

 Most cases of food poisoning will typically clear up on their own after a couple of days of taking it easy at home, but there are cases where you will need to seek medical attention.